aeternity/protocol/epoch/api/channels_api_usage.md

 After the channel has been opened it has a total balance of tokens committed to it.
 This balance is persisted as part of the on-chain channel state.
 Upon closing a channel on-chain, the closing balances of the participants are checked against this balance.
-Under no circumstances the sum of the closing balances can be greater than the total balance on-chain.
+Under no circumstances can the sum of the closing balances be greater than the total balance on-chain.

-Participants are able to modify the total balancer: the following two functionalities are available:
+Participants are able to modify the total balance: the following two functionalities are available:

 * deposit - when a participant wants to commit more tokens from his on-chain balance to the channel total balance